email-clm/CLM-Microbe/README.md

-# CLM_SPRUCE
+# CLM-Microbe
-Repository for CLM_SPRUCE and other associated TES SFA work at ORNL
+Repository for CLM-Microbe and other associated modeling work within the Ecological Modeling and Integration Laboratory at SDSU.